 NETWORK_NAMEis the name of your VPC network.

-WORKER_POOL_MACHINE_TYPEis the Compute Engine machine type for private pool instance.
-For supported machine types, see Worker pool config file schema.
+PRIVATE_POOL_MACHINE_TYPEis the Compute Engine machine type for private pool instance.
+For supported machine types, see Private pool config file schema.

 0, Cloud Build uses the default value of 100.